tolerance <- 0.05Appendix B — Near Equality Tests

 The all.equal and testthat expect_equal functions were used to perform near-equality tests, both relying on relative tolerance.
 Comparisons are conducted between the original GeoTIFF file and patch values extracted directly from the LogoClim model.

-Relative tolerance is proportional to the value of the quantity being measured or calculated.
+Relative tolerance is proportional to the value of the quantity being measured.
 The principle is that larger values can tolerate larger errors.

 Given \(x\) and \(y\), relative tolerance can be expressed as: